California Jumbo Mortgage

 Under the best circumstances, you’ll need a debt-to-income (DTI) ratio at or below 42%.
 Most applicants should prepare for a DTI ratio of 40% or lower.
 How do you calculate your DTI?

 The DTI factors in all your debt, including your mortgage payment and the annual property tax and homeowners insurance amount.
-The property taxes and insurance are divided into 12 payments for calculation purposes.
+For calculation purposes, the property taxes and insurance are divided into 12 payments.

 If you owe back taxes, alimony, child support, or a monthly payment on a prior judgment, you must include those amounts in your DTI.